Well, goodness me, there’s a question!

 But the memories are long here.
 Ask enough people on the neighbouring islands of the Outer Hebrides and you will encounter a grandchild of those evacuated.
 Stand within the houses and feel the ghosts, going about their business…

-- Fancy going?
-We will explore Mingulay on our green-graded walking holiday to Uist, Barra and Mingulay.
+Fancy going?
+We will explore #2 of Scotland’s 5 Most Beautiful Islands on our green-graded walking holiday to Uist, Barra and Mingulay.

 If you’re a whisky fan, you may know a little of Jura.
 A curvaceous, shapely bottle, much like the island on which the nectar is made.